filakhtov/gentoo-use-docs/sys-devel/llvm.md

 Pass the `-DLLVM_ENABLE_LIBPFM=on` (`off` if the flag is disabled) option to the cmake command.
 Build and install the `llvm-exegesis` binary - a benchmarking tool that uses information available in LLVM to measure host machine instruction characteristics like latency, throughput, or port decomposition.

 This flag can be safely disabled.

-### gold
-Ensure that the [sys-devel/binutils](../sys-devel/binutils.md) package installed with the `cxx` flag enabled and pull in the `sys-devel/llvmgold` package as a dependency.
-Build and install the LLVMgold plugin that allows to use the `ld.gold` linker for LTO (link time optimization) to yield reduced code size and increased execution speed of the resulting binaries.

-This flag should normally be disabled, because it increases compile time and can cause some compatibility issues.

 ### libedit
 Pass the `-DLLVM_ENABLE_LIBEDIT=on` (`off` if the flag is disabled) option to the cmake command.
 Use the Line Editing library `libedit` to provide tab completion support that can be utilized by multiple clients, such as `clang-query` and `LLDB`.